ion-channel/java-lew/README.md

 * https://github.com/Berico-Technologies/CLAVIN
 * https://github.com/Berico-Technologies/CLAVIN-NERD

-The GeoName Service will look for the IndexDirectory and all.3class.distsim.crf.ser.gz in /data by default.
+Lew will look for the IndexDirectory and all.3class.distsim.crf.ser.gz in /data by default.
 After that you can start the service with

 ```sh